-The student must earn a passing grade on an LEA-approved concurrent enrollment course (as evidenced by a high school transcript or college transcript) for each Keystone Exam content area in which the student does not have a numeric or non-numeric score of Proficient or Advanced.
+The student must earn a passing grade on an LEA-approved concurrent enrollment course (as evidenced by a high school transcript or college transcript) for each Keystone Exam content area in which the student achieved less than Proficient.

-For example, a student who scored Proficient in only the Keystone Literature Exam would need to satisfy the following under this criterion:
+For example, a student who only demonstrated Proficiency or better in the Keystone Literature Exam would need to satisfy the following under this criterion:

-- 1. Meet local grade-based requirements for both Algebra 1 and Biology, and - Pass two LEA-approved concurrent enrollment courses, one aligned to Algebra I and one aligned to Biology.
+- 1. Pass both the Algebra 1 and the Biology courses (local grade-based requirements), and - 2.
+Pass an LEA-approved concurrent course aligned to Algebra I and an LEA-approved concurrent course aligned to Biology.

-For an LEA to approve a concurrent enrollment course for the purpose of meeting this criterion, the credit-bearing, non-remedial college-level course must be aligned to the respective Keystone Exam (i.e., includes the majority of the Eligible Content for the respective Keystone Exam).
-Concurrent enrollment courses aligned to more than one content area may only be attributed to one Keystone Exam (e.g., a passing grade in a concurrent enrollment Chemistry course may be attributed only to Algebra I or Biology, not both).
+For an LEA to approve a concurrent enrollment course for the purpose of meeting this criterion, the credit-bearing, non-remedial course must be aligned to the respective Keystone Exam (i.e., includes the majority of the Eligible Content for the respective Keystone Exam).
+Concurrent enrollment courses aligned to more than one content area may only be attributed to one Keystone Exam (e.g., a passing grade in a concurrent Chemistry course may be attributed only to Algebra I or Biology, not both).